davxy/datawok-posts/posts/zk-proof.md

 ### Arthur-Merlin Protocols

 An [Arthur-Merlin](https://en.wikipedia.org/wiki/Arthur-Merlin_protocol) protocol,
-initially introduced by Babai [BAB85] in 1985, is an `IP` system with the additional constraint that the *prover* and the *verifier* share the same randomness source.
+initially introduced by Babai [BAB] in 1985, is an `IP` system with the additional constraint that the *prover* and the *verifier* share the same randomness source.